thesauri/korsord/README.md

 In the frontend directory, install the dependencies using `yarn` and run using `yarn start`.
 View the page on `http://localhost:3000`.

+### Formatting

+We use [prettier](https://prettier.io/) to format our code.
+Install it with `yarn global add prettier`.
+Run `git config --local core.hooksPath .githooks/` to add a pre-commit hook that runs prettier before committing.

 ## Deployment

 Build the frontend using `yarn build`.
 The built files will appear in `frontend/build/`.